dapr/quickstarts/workflows/javascript/sdk/README.md

 ### What happened?

-When you ran `dapr run --app-id activity-sequence-workflow --app-protocol grpc --dapr-grpc-port 50001 --components-path ../../components npm run start:order-process`
+When you ran `dapr run -f .`

-1. A unique order ID for the workflow is generated (in the above example, `0c332155-1e02-453a-a333-28cfc7777642`) and the workflow is scheduled.
+1. A unique order ID for the workflow is generated (in the above example, `f5087775-779c-4e73-ac77-08edfcb375f4`) and the workflow is scheduled.
-2. The `notifyActivity` workflow activity sends a notification saying an order for 10 cars has been received.
+2. The `notifyActivity` workflow activity sends a notification saying an order for 1 car has been received.
-3. The `reserveInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
+3. The `verifyInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
 4. Your workflow starts and notifies you of its status.
-5. The `requestApprovalActivity` workflow activity requests approval for order `0c332155-1e02-453a-a333-28cfc7777642`
+5. The `requestApprovalActivity` workflow activity requests approval for order `f5087775-779c-4e73-ac77-08edfcb375f4`
-6. The `processPaymentActivity` workflow activity begins processing payment for order `0c332155-1e02-453a-a333-28cfc7777642` and confirms if successful.
+6. The `processPaymentActivity` workflow activity begins processing payment for order `f5087775-779c-4e73-ac77-08edfcb375f4` and confirms if successful.
 7. The `updateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
-8. The `notifyActivity` workflow activity sends a notification saying that order `0c332155-1e02-453a-a333-28cfc7777642` has completed and processed.
+8. The `notifyActivity` workflow activity sends a notification saying that order `f5087775-779c-4e73-ac77-08edfcb375f4` has completed and processed.
 9. The workflow terminates as completed and processed.